JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/exercises.md

 \text{subject to}\qquad &h_j(x) = 0, j=1,\dots,J.
 \end{aligned}
 ```
-SQP writes the optimality (KKT) conditions and then applies Newton's method to solve the resulting system of equations.
+SQP writes the [Karush-Kuhn-Tucker](@ref lagrangian) optimality conditions and then applies Newton's method to solve the resulting system of equations.

 Apply the obtained algorithm to
 ```math